transdigiware/blockchain/howto/ibp-console-add-remove-raft.md

 2. Add the node to the ordering system channel.
 While this might seem logically similar to creating the node, it involves a different step.
 For more information, see [Adding the node to the ordering system channel](#ibp-console-add-remove-orderer-consenter-system-channel).
 3. [Add the node to any application channels](#ibp-console-add-remove-orderer-consenters-add) where you want it to become a consenter.

 If you have already created an ordering service, you can reuse the CA, MSP, node identity, and admin identity you created as part of that process when creating the new node and can skip down to the [Create the node](#ibp-console-add-remove-orderer-add-orderer-create) section below.
-If you are creating the node using a separate console and separate organization, proceed to [Create the node using a separate org and console](#ibp-console-add-remove-orderer-add-orderer-create).
+If you are creating the node using either a separate console and separate organization (or both), proceed to [Create the node using a separate org and console](#ibp-console-add-remove-orderer-add-orderer-create).

 ### Create the node using a separate org and console
 {: #ibp-console-add-remove-orderer-add-orderer-create}

 If an organization other than the organization that created the ordering service wishes to create a new node, they will need to complete several steps.
 For the purpose of this tutorial, assume a user has followed the [Build a network tutorial](/docs/blockchain?topic=blockchain-ibp-console-build-network) in their console and has created a peer, ordering service, and an application channel. **As a separate user with a separate console, you wish to add a node to that ordering service, which is called `Ordering Service`**.

-1. Create a CA and an MSP.
+1. Create a CA and an MSP. **Unless you already created some of the nodes for this ordering service, do not reuse an existing CA and MSP**.
 This process is identical to the process described in [Creating your ordering service organization CA](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-create-orderer-ca) from the Build a network tutorial.
 However, use the following values:

 **Task: Create a CA and register users**